jaemunbro/analysis_stock_report/README.md

 # analysis_stock_report
-Analysis about stock report done in the class of grad school
+Analysis about stock report done in the class of grad school in 2017

 ### Stock Report
 * language : R